thefringeninja/EventStore-Client-Go/README.md

 ## Developing

 Integration tests run against a server using Docker, with the [EventStoreDB gRPC Client Test Container][container].
-Packages are not currently published to Maven Central, but will be once this library approaches release.

 ### Setup dependencies